Prince Eugenie new baby will thrive under Royal Family 'pressure': Astrologer

 "The Gemini birth flower is Lavender, with Pink English Lavender having the potential to grow up to three feet tall.

-Princess Eugenie's first born son, August, diana Pisces.
-Sharing sharing comptainlity with the new born, the astrologer adds.
+Princess Eugenie's first born son, August, is Pisces.
+Sharing his compatibility with the new born, the astrologer adds.

 They add: "Your dreamy Pisces child easily gets lost in their vivid imagination, so they're lucky to have a Gemini sibling.